How to Recognize Dysgraphia In Your Child

 His teachers called it laziness, but as he did his homework, I saw him labor to form letters correctly.
 He worked slowly, erased a lot, and cried.
 One day, after he’d struggled with a paragraph for two hours, I had him type it at the computer.
 He was finished in 20 minutes.

-Austin has dysgraphia, a learning disability that can accompany attention deficit hyperactivity disorder (ADHD).
+Austin has dysgraphia, a learning disability that can accompany attention deficit hyperactivity disorder (ADHD or ADD).
 Dysgraphia affects handwriting, spelling, and the ability to put thoughts on paper.
 It makes the process of writing maddeningly slow, and the product often illegible.
 Forming letters requires such effort that a child may forget what he wanted to say in the first place.